RaccoonCodes/Sports_Store/README.md

 localhost/?productPage=2 -> localhost/Page2

 ## Side Note:
-This Project is in ASP.NET Core MVC.
-It will be built over time.
-This just shows the basis and the beginning of a Sports Store.
+This Project is in ASP.NET Core MVC.Project Finalized.
+Description in progress